ocarolino/SalamandraRadio/Docs/How to create CurrentSong.md

 ## Template File

-Salamandra does not have a standard format to generate CurrentSong files, giving the user freedom to generate this file with the layout he wants.
-To set the output format you need, you must choose the **Path to import template file**.
+By default, Salamandra generates the CurrentSong with the name of the audio file that is playing, however it is possible to create your own template.
+To set the output layout you need, you must choose the **Path to import template file**.

 <p align="center">
     <img src="Images/CurrentSong_InputFile.png" alt="CurrentSong input file setting" />
 </p>

-This file can be a plain text file or even another more structured format, such as XML.
+The template can be a plain text file or even another more structured format, such as XML.
+To create your template, just use a simple text editor such as **Notepad** and see the list of tokens below to find out what data Salamandra will output.

 You can see some examples below:

 <p align="center">
 <strong>Simple CurrentSong template</strong>